Internships & Student Programming

 Child Life Practicum

-At Scottish Rite for Children, we are excited to introduce our first-ever Multi-Site Practicum Program (MSPP) for individuals preparing for a child life internship.
+Scottish Rite for Children offers a Multi-Site Practicum Program (MSPP) for individuals preparing for a child life internship.
 This program allows practicum students to become familiar with child life services at different facilities within the DFW metroplex.
 The MSPP allows students to observe child life specialists in a variety of contexts, including procedures, surgery, children of adult settings, and more.
 These observation experiences and assignments encourage the development of communication skills and provide a supportive environment to integrate theory with clinical practice.
 Our goal is to create a program that meets the needs of students while providing valuable and diverse experiences.

 Candidates will be selected to participate in a virtual interview process called Multiple Mini Interviews (MMI).
 Students will rotate through timed stations and meet with site supervisors from each facility.
 At the end of the interview, there will be a group information session and Q&A time.

-Following the interview, 2 students will be contacted by phone on October 8th with an offer for the practicum program.
+Following the interview, students will be contacted by phone with an offer for the practicum program.

 Please email childlifepracticum@tsrh.org for additional questions.